DemonMan123/Birdie/README.md

-# Twitter-API-UI
+# Birdie
-Just a fun little GUI to interact with sections of the twitter API.
+Just a fun little tool to interact with sections of the twitter API.

 You need to install Tweepy with pip install:
  - Tweepy (Pip install tweepy)